Turks in France

-The Turkish community in France makes up one of the largest Asian diasporas in the country.

 History

 Early Ottoman migration

 The first Turks settled in France during the 16th and 17th century as galley slaves and merchants from the Ottoman Empire; the historian Ina Baghdiantz McCabe has described Marseille as a "Turkish town" during this time.
 According to Jean Marteilhe "…the Turks of Asia and Europe...of whom there are a great many in the galley of France, who have been made slaves by the Imperialists, and sold to the French to man their galleys… are generally well-made, fair in feature, wise in their conduct, zealous in the observance of their religion, honourable and charitable in the highest degree.
 I have seen them give away all the money they possessed to buy a bird in a cage that they might have the pleasure of giving it its liberty".